 The prep work that keeps a sauna install safe, clean, and built to last.

 I’ve been in the trades a long time, and here’s the truth: a sauna only feels “premium” when the prep work is done right.
 Heat is honest.
-It exposes shortcuts, weak materials, and bad planning faster than almost any other home upgrade.
+It exposes shortcuts, weak materials, and bad planning faster than almost any other home upgrade — and that’s doubly true here in Las Vegas, where desert summers and high indoor temperatures change how a sauna performs.

 If you want your sauna to run safely, heat evenly, and last for years, the work starts before the first panel goes up.
+In the Las Vegas climate I pay special attention to placement and ventilation (extreme summer heat can increase HVAC load and affect where a unit should go), dust intrusion for garages or outdoor installs, and extra airflow planning so the heater doesn’t overwork during triple‑digit days.
 Here’s the checklist I use on every install.

 ✅ Quick Install Checklist (What Most People Skip)